 In the afternoon, visit Quinta dos Lagos a private home and garden, rarely opened to visitors.
-The estate boasts a woodland garden, which includes traditional Portuguese features such as azulejos (painted tiles), a glasshouse fernery, terraces and the lakes for which it is named.
-(BL)
+The estate boasts a woodland garden, which includes traditional Portuguese features such as azulejos (painted tiles), a glasshouse fernery, terraces and the lakes for which it is named. (subject to confirmation) (BL)

 Today, visit two palaces and their gardens in the environs of Lisbon.

 Begin with a visit to the privately owned Palacio Fronteira.
 Built in 1640, it is still one of the most beautiful residences in Lisbon, containing splendid rooms with 17th and 18th century decorative tiles, frescoed panels and oil paintings.
 However, it is most famous for its formal gardens with some of the country’s finest tiles, depicting hunting, battles and religious scenes.